 Welcome to Denendeh, the land of the Dene.
 The people of the Dene First Nations have been here for millennia, harvesting the bounty of the woods and waters, travelling the North’s rivers and trails, and thriving for innumerable generations.

-Approximately a third of the people in the Northwest Territories today are Dene.
+Approximately one-third of the people in the Northwest Territories today are Dene.
 You’ll rub shoulders with them everywhere – from the halls of power at the legislature in Yellowknife, to the pews of the ornate church in Fort Good Hope, to ancestral fishing camps scattered along the Deh Cho, or Mackenzie River.
 If you’re lucky, you might tag along on a Dene moose hunt, or drink tea with an elder seamstress who sells moccasins over the Internet, or join in a tea dance or drum dance with a whole community of gracious locals.

 Nowadays, many Dene make their home in the North's larger centres – and indeed, in big cities throughout the world.
 Yet the heart of Denendeh remains the small communities, where most residents are Dene, Dene languages thrive, and age-old lifeways hold sway.
 Some of these places – like Kakisa, Colville Lake and Nahanni Butte – comprise just a handful of families, often living in cozy log cabins and deriving their livelihood from the land: hunting, fishing, trapping and gathering.
 Other Dene towns straddle the new and old, such as Behchokǫ̀, the headquarters of the Tłįchǫ Government.
 In all of these communities you will find yourself welcome.

 Dene history, legends and lifeways are woven into the Northern landscape.
 As you travel, you’ll encounter place names that are rich and resonant, from Tsátłį́ęhgotsee (“lake where there is a lot of beaver”) to Nich’itkat Jàł K’ìt (“girls jiggling place,” where women jiggled bone hooks on string to catch fish in the fall).
-Pay attention and you’ll realize Denendeh is not a frontier or a wasteland but a long-inhabited homeland, where every hill and river-bend holds a different human story.
+Pay attention and you’ll realize Denendeh is not a frontier or a hinterland but a long-inhabited homeland, where every hill and river-bend holds a different human story.

 The Dene are traditionally an “oral culture,” where legends, laws, humour and learning were shared by word of mouth, often woven into cherished cultural tales.
 Today, Dene storytelling remains a revered art form.
 Traditional stories are frequently a component of Dene cultural camps and other visitor experiences, allowing you to listen closely and glean wisdom – not just about the people of Denendeh, but about yourself.

 Drum songs, fiddling, jigging, tea-dancing – the rhythms of Denendeh ring across our territory.
-At community festivals, and at holidays such as National Aboriginal Day, you’ll be treated to the mesmerizing beat of traditional Dene drums, to reels played by fiery fiddle-players, and to dancing.
+At community festivals, and at holidays such as National Indigenous Peoples Day, you’ll be treated to the mesmerizing beat of traditional Dene drums, to reels played by fiery fiddle-players, and to dancing.
 Feel free to join in.